Dropbox supports photo and video files stored in HEIF (.heic) and HEVC-encoded MOV (.mov) formats.

 - Scroll to the Transfer to Mac or PC section and choose:

-- Automatic: iOS will automatically import the JPG or non-HEVC MOV version of the file
+- Automatic: Your iPhone or iPad will automatically import the JPG or non-HEVC MOV version of the file

-- Keep Originals: iOS will automatically import the HEIF or HEVC-encoded MOV version of the file
+- Keep Originals: Your iPhone or iPad will automatically import the HEIF or HEVC-encoded MOV version of the file

 Which operating systems support HEIF (.heic) and HEVC files?